G-60/G-60/README.md

 ###

-<p align="left">Cybersecurity student who is passionate about website development, and website penetration testing. :smile:</p>
+<p align="left">Cybersecurity student who is looking forward on improving technical skills in the field of penetration testing (web, mobile). :></p>

 ###